Call for Papers

 Despite the advancements, several open challenges still compel the effective interplay between SA and MDE.

-MDE4SA 2025 aims to provide a forum for researchers and practitioners where novel and innovative solutions to current and future challenges on the interplay between SAs and MDE can be presented and discussed
+MDE4SA 2026 aims to provide a forum for researchers and practitioners where novel and innovative solutions to current and future challenges on the interplay between SAs and MDE can be presented and discussed.

 Topics of interest